SlateFoundation/slate-cbl/README.md

   - [ ] Park other global rating configuration here.
   - [ ] Create another such class for levels config.
 - [ ] Rename TaskStatus column to Status
+- [X] Migrate all local _getRequested* methods to standard RecordsRequestHandler methods

 ## Best Practices